The US Family Health Plan has a long history of service to members of the seven uniformed services and their families.

 In 1993, the Department of Defense converted all seven USTFs in the country, including Wyman Park, to a military managed care plan known as the Uniformed Services Family Health Plan.
 A few years later, the US Family Health Plan (USFHP) became a designated provider for TRICARE Prime.

 Through all the years and all the changes, Wyman Park Medical Center has remained our capstone and continues to serve in that role.
-Today we have more than 17 locations throughout Maryland to serve our members.
+Today, we have hundreds of locations throughout the region to serve our members.

-The US Family Health Plan at Johns Hopkins is proud of its heritage and long history of service to the military and continues its commitment to medical excellence.
+The Johns Hopkins US Family Health Plan is proud of its heritage and long history of service to the military and continues its commitment to medical excellence.